 That's why the Alaska 1964 Earthquake Stories above are so amazing to read.

 5:36pm, Good Friday, March 27th, 1964

 It felt like it would never stop.
-And when it was over we learned that it was a magnitude 9.2 earthquake that had lasted 5 minutes.
-And it was the most powerful earthquake ever recorded in north America.
+And when it was finally over we learned that it was a magnitude 9.2 earthquake that had lasted 5 minutes.
+It was the most powerful earthquake ever recorded in north America.

 139 people lost their lives, and the tsunamis that followed hit British Columbia, Washington, Oregon and Northern California.